Jonas-Zielke/CPCluster/README.md

 ### Configuration

-1. **Generate join.json**: When the master node is started, it creates a `join.json` file with a unique token for network access.
+1. **Generate join.json**: When the master node is started, it creates a `join.json` file under `CPCluster_masterNode/` with a unique token for network access.
-   Set the `CPCLUSTER_JOIN` environment variable before starting the master to write the file to a different location.
+   Set the `CPCLUSTER_JOIN` environment variable before starting the master to write the file elsewhere.
 2. **Securely distribute `join.json`**: Restrict access and encrypt the file before transferring it.
 One approach is:
    ```bash
    chmod 600 join.json